CSIRO Publishing Home Books & CDs Journals About Us Shopping Cart

 Return to Index

-Graphics: Figures and Schemes should be of sufficient quality to allow direct reproduction.
-Single-column (85 mm) width is preferred; double-column figures are acceptable where necessary.
+Graphics: Figures, Schemes and Charts should be of sufficient quality to allow direct reproduction.
+They should be prepared for single-column format (85 mm width) whenever possible.
+Double-column figures are acceptable where necessary, but attention should be paid to economical use of space.
 Numbers, letters, and symbols should be of the correct size to be 1.8 mm (8 pt) high after reduction.
 Images with grey tones or colour should be provided as high quality originals, and as electronic files in (ideally) TIFF, EPS, or PDF format with the highest resolution possible (at least 300 dpi).
 For scanned photographs ensure the resolution is at least 300 dpi and for colour images use RGB with the highest resolution possible.
 For colour images in the print version, authors will be asked to contribute towards the costs associated with colour printing.
 Authors may wish to choose to have their colour figures produced in colour in the online version of their paper, free of charge, and black and white in the print version.

 All illustrations should have titles, even if there is no caption.